unbit/uwsgi-sentry/README.md

 Triggering sentry events with hooks
 ===================================

-uWSGI hooks (http://uwsgi-docs.readthedocs.org/en/latest/Hooks.html) are special action that can be triggered in the various server phases.
+uWSGI hooks (http://uwsgi-docs.readthedocs.org/en/latest/Hooks.html) are special actions that can be triggered in the various server phases.

 The following example triggers a sentry event when the uWSGI instance starts and when its first worker is ready to accept requests: